Calgary Dinos women's ice hockey: History

 Former two-time Olympic gold medalist and eight-time world champion Danielle Goyette was named head coach of the team in May 2007 and continued in that role through to the cancelled 2020–21 season, being named the Canada West Coach of the Year for 2019–2020.
+Carla MacLeod was named head coach ahead of the 2021-22 season.

 On September 16, 2010, Hayley Wickenheiser announced that she would return to the University of Calgary to complete her Kinesiology degree.
 She also announced that she would join the Dinos women's hockey team.
 On October 8, 2011, Hayley Wickenheiser played in her first CIS game with the Dinos.
 She earned first star honours and had two goals and one assist.
 By season's end, Wickenheiser appeared in only 15 of 24 games due to injury and commitments with Team Canada.
 She tied for the conference scoring lead with 40 points and led Canada West with 17 goals on the season.
 Her 2.67 points-per-game average led CIS hockey.
 She recorded four short-handed goals on the year along with five game-winners and finished with a +22 rating.
 She led Canada West in all of these categories, respectively.
 She is the first Dino in program history to be named the Canada West MVP and the first conference all-star since the 2000 season.
 On March 9, 2011: As a first-year forward for the University of Calgary, Hayley Wickenheiser was named the Canadian Interuniversity Sport player of the year in women's hockey.
 She then became the first ever Dino to win the Brodrick Trophy as CIS MVP.

 On February 25, 2012, Iya Gavrilova scored the game-winning goal in the deciding game of the 2012 Canada West tournament, as the Calgary Dinos claimed their first ever tournament title.